Deep-learners-COEN-691/Multiclass-Dog-Breed-Detection-Classification/README.md

 Tips & common troubleshooting
 - Empty plots: run the diagnostics cell in `yolo.ipynb` to inspect `df` (counts, NaNs).
 Verify parse_xml_coordiantes returns valid numbers and class mapping covers XML name variants.
-- Missing images or XMLs: verify folder names match expected `wnid-breed` format, and .DS_Store or hidden files are not interfering.
+- Missing images or XMLs: verify folder names match the expected `wnid-breed` format, and .DS_Store or hidden files are not interfering.
 - Use Git LFS for medium-sized dataset files and keep only a small sample in the repo.
 - For reproducible dataset snapshots, use releases + Zenodo (mint DOI) or HF dataset hosting.